skaugvoll/it3105-ai-prog/modules/twoTensorflow/README.md

 can be experimented with in a short period of time.
 To this end, you will build an interface to Tensorflow that facilitates these experiments

+#### Requirements:
+- system must be object-oriented and as modular as the classes Gann and Gannmodule in Tutor(ial)3.py
+- No god damn recompilation...

 ### How to run
 #### Prerequesits